 Automating Windows Installation with Autounattend.xml and UUP dump

 Automating a Windows unattended installation can save hours of repetitive work — whether for lab testing, VM deployment, or mass corporate rollout.
-By using an Autounattend.xml
+By using an Autounattend.xml file, you predefine installation steps such as language, partitioning, product key, and even post-install configuration, all without user input.

 In this guide, you’ll learn: